 Last year one of my favorite bloggers, Christy from Stained with Style, shared a Huffington Post article on her Facebook page.
 The article was titled “Holiday Magic Is Made By Women.
 And It’s Killing Us.”
 You can read the entire article here, but the general theme is that, as women, we tend to carry the burden of creating holiday magic for our families.
 In doing so we get exceptionally stressed out and start to think we aren’t doing a good enough job.
 As I read the article last year, I found myself realizing that as stressed as I am with 3 kids (and a mom living with us this year), I’m not stressed about Christmas at all.

-The reason I feel this way is because I found a fun way to make an easy family Advent calendar, and it’s changed the way I deal with the holiday season.
-Everything I want to accomplish this month is written down on one calendar and I feel like I can actually accomplish it all.
+The reason I feel this way is because I found a fun way to include my kids and husband in creating the holiday magic.
+Each year we make an easy family Advent calendar together, and it’s changed the way I deal with the holiday season.

 I want to make sure you can feel relaxed and confident about Christmas too.
 That’s why I’m sharing the easy family Advent calendar that we put together.

 How to create a family Advent calendar

 I picked up this idea at a Moms of Preschoolers (MOPS) meeting in 2017.
 It was my first MOPS meeting ever and I had no idea what to expect.
 The speaker for the meeting was a preschool director at the local Baptist church.
 As a cradle Episcopalian, I’ve always celebrated the season of Advent, but I’ve never done more than buy a candy Advent calendar and read the readings while lighting our Advent candles each Sunday.